-The Ernst von Siemens Kunststiftung is now funding the Digital Benin project with more than 1.2 million euros.
-Under the leadership of Prof Barbara Plankensteiner (Director MARKK), a core team consisting of Dr Felicity Bodenstein (Lecturer in Heritage Studies, Sorbonne Université Paris), Dr Jonathan Fine (Director, Ethnologisches Museum der

-Staatlichen Museen zu Berlin - Preußischer Kulturbesitz) and Dr Anne Luther (Expert for Digital Humanities) in cooperation with object specialists and scholars from Nigeria, Europe and the US, will create a digital platform within the next two years, which will bring together all Benin holdings worldwide, historical photographs, archival materials, eyewitness accounts, publications and oral traditions and create an internationally accessible information catalogue.
+The Ernst von Siemens Kunststiftung is now funding the Digital Benin project with more than 1.2 million Euros.
+Under the leadership of Prof Barbara Plankensteiner (Director MARKK), a core team consisting of Dr Felicity Bodenstein (Lecturer in Heritage Studies, Sorbonne Université Paris), Dr Jonathan Fine (Head, Ethnologisches Museum der Staatlichen Museen zu Berlin - Preußischer Kulturbesitz) and Dr Anne Luther (Expert for Digital Humanities) in cooperation with object specialists and scholars from Nigeria, Europe and the US, will create a digital platform within the next two years, which will bring together all Benin holdings worldwide, historical photographs, archival materials, eyewitness accounts, publications and oral traditions and create an internationally accessible information catalogue.
 The online presence is intended to link local knowledge with historical and recent research findings and include contemporary interpretations of ritual practice as well as artistic perspectives.
 Digital Benin will provide access to information on the history, cultural significance and provenance of the works not only for academic research purposes, but will also be available to the general public.
 It will play an important role in promoting further research, especially by Nigerian scholars, who have been disadvantaged because of the inaccessibility of the material in European and American museums and archives.

 The online platform compiles data from the diverse national and international museum databases that currently hold Benin works in their collections.
 The different data and information are brought together through a user-friendly interface to illustrate and informatively present the textual and visual material.
 At the same time, the platform will offer specialists a digital tool.
 The technical team will use new digital methods and media approaches to develop a data feed for the platform, which can serve as a model for internationally networked cooperation in the museum sector and the digital merging of other collections in the future.
-The online platform will be developed by Behavior/time, a multidisciplinary design and development studio that creates digital tools and experiential artefacts specializing on cultural initiatives, archives and museums.
 The Royal Museum in Benin City, which is currently being founded, is to become the main provider of this online resource in the future.
 The language will be English, relevant terminology in the Edo language will be included.